GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

        [models.LanzanoEtAl2019_RJB_OMO]

        # Examples below of how some GMPEs not considered in this residual analysis
-       # with additional parameters than be specified within the Comparison toml
+       # with additional parameters can be specified within the SMT Comparison toml

        [models.AbrahamsonGulerce2020SInter]
        region = "CAS" # String representation in a list of GMMs would be "[AbrahamsonGulerce2020SInter]\nregion='CAS'"